-Directors (other than the Managing Director/CEO) appointed by the Board must stand for election at the Annual General Meeting (AGM) following their appointment and are subject to shareholder re-election by rotation at least every three years.
-Further, re-appointment of non-executive directors to the Board at the conclusion of their three year term is not automatic.
+Directors (other than the Managing Director / CEO) appointed by the Board must stand for election at the Annual General Meeting (AGM) following their appointment and are subject to shareholder re-election by rotation at least every three years.
+Further, endorsement for re-election of non-executive directors to the Board at the conclusion of their three year term is not automatic.
 Prior to the Board endorsing a director for re-election, the individual's performance as a director is reviewed in accordance with processes agreed by the Board from time to time.
 The company provides shareholders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.

 New directors are provided with a formal letter of appointment that sets out the key terms and conditions of appointment including, among other things, duties, rights and responsibilities, the time commitment envisaged and the Board's expectations regarding involvement with Board Committee work.
 New directors also participate in a formal induction program which includes site visits, one-on-one meetings with relevant members of management and provision of relevant policies, charters and other materials.

-During the 2016 financial year, the Board's professional development program included, among other things:
+During the 2017 financial year, the Board's professional development program included, among other things:

-- focussed sessions at each Board meeting addressing topical issues facing one or more of the business units or functions; - a visit to the Melbourne School of Design at Melbourne University; - visits to the Acratex manufacturing site in Beverley, South Australia, and the Selleys manufacturing site in Padstow, New South Wales; - tours of the United Kingdom, China, Hong Kong and New Zealand to give the Board insight into DuluxGroup's operations, growth opportunities and the relevant markets; and - presentations from subject matter experts on issues including digital, science and technology, industrial relations, capital markets, architecture and accounting developments.
+- focussed sessions at each Board meeting addressing topical issues facing one or more of the business units or functions; - a visit to Dulux Australia's new \$165m paint manufacturing facility in Merrifield, Melbourne; - tours of the USA, the United Kingdom and broader Europe to give the Board insight into growth opportunities, DuluxGroup's operations and the relevant markets; and - presentations from key customers as well as subject matter experts on issues including marketing, technology, remuneration, capital markets and accounting developments.

 An active professional development program is also in place for directors and is incorporated as part of the annual Board cycle.
-This comprises internal presentations, discussions with key external subject matter experts, customers and/or suppliers as well as visits to DuluxGroup sites and other places of interest.
+This varies each year and may include internal presentations, discussions with key external subject matter experts, customers and/or suppliers as well as visits to DuluxGroup sites and other places of interest.
 The purpose of this program is to provide appropriate opportunities for directors to develop and maintain their skills and knowledge needed to perform their role as directors.